CNChTu/Diffusion-SVC/README_en.md

 ```bash
 python train.py -c configs/config_naive.yaml
 ```
-When reasoning, use`-nmodel`to point to the model file for use, and in this case, shallow diffusion depth `-kstep` must be used.
+When inferring, use`-nmodel`to point to the model file for use, and in this case, shallow diffusion depth `-kstep` must be used.

 ### Combo model
 Use `combo.py` to combine a Diffusion model and a naive model into a combo model.
 Only this model can achieve shallow diffusion.
 These two models need to be trained with the same parameters (like the speaker ID), as they also use the same parameters for inference.